LauraVav/documentation/my-website/docs/Tutorials/Python SDK/filter-polarity.md

 filter_polarity(polarity='postive', granularity='sentence')
 ```

-Return a list of sentences from the polarity ans sentence or subsentence specified.
+Returns a list of sentences from the polarity and granularity specified.

 To further filter the polarity you can change the positive polarity to negative or neutral.
 You can also filter at a subsentence level